qd-qd/sdk-tutorials/onboarding/chapter-2/5-section-5.md

 In 2008, **Bitcoin** changed the landscape by establishing blockchains as the foundation for decentralized networking.
 The development of decentralized applications built on blockchain networks began shortly after Bitcoin's debut, but in the early days developing dApps could be done only by forking or building on the monolithic Bitcoin codebase.
 In addition to limited scripting languages, this made dApp development a tedious and complex process for developers.

-After the introduction of Bitcoin, several so-called public chains came into being, the first being Ethereum in 2013.
+After the introduction of Bitcoin, several so-called public chains were launched, most significantly including Ethereum in 2015.
 Ethereum can be seen as a response to the difficulties of developing applications on Bitcoin: its application layer is the **Ethereum Virtual Machine** (EVM), which runs smart contracts.
 Ethereum provides a single chain on which to deploy all sorts of code for a variety of use cases.

 Even though the launch of Ethereum and the EVM was a big step forward, some issues of public, general-purpose blockchains remained: mainly, low flexibility for developers and difficulties with speed, throughput, scalability, state finality, and sovereignty.